Data Selection for LLM Alignment Using Fine-Grained Preferences: Empirical Study

-To validate our method, we conduct two key ablation studies, with results in Table~\ref{tab:exp2}: A1) We ablate the fine-grained modeling by treating the dataset as a monolith, annotated by a holistic preference criterion, and preference conflicts are treated as mere annotation noise.
-A unified reward model is trained to estimate sample value or difficulty, similar to the principle in \cite{LIMDLessMore2025, PreferenceConsistency2025, PrincipledData2025}.
-A2) We ablate our explicit length bias mitigation.
-The PD terms are estimated using a reward model trained on randomly sampled data with a standard reward loss function, thereby removing the explicit bias correction.
+To validate our method, we conduct three ablation studies, with results in Figure~\ref{fig:ablation} and~\ref{fig:ablation_variation}.
+A1) \textbf{PD (high)}: We ablate our strategy to select samples with the largest PD values.
+A2) \textbf{PD (mid)}: Similarly, we select samples with the middest PD values.
+A3) \textbf{PD (nl)}: We ablate our explicit length bias mitigation.
+The PD terms are estimated using proxy reward models trained on randomly sampled data with a standard reward loss function, thereby removing the explicit bias correction.
+The first two ablation methods targeting our strategy perform poorly, where the PD (high) is particularly illustrative: Operating on \textbf{a strategy completely opposed to ours}, it results in performance even worse than the initial model.
+This strongly confirms that \textbf{such data is detrimental to learning and should be discarded}.
+For PD (nl), the uncorrected reward models' \textbf{predictions are skewed by the length bias}, thus weakening the data selection process and resulting in suboptimal performance.

-While both ablation settings achieve decent performance, they exhibit a clear drawback: a propensity for generating longer responses.
-For A1, the difficulty of reconciling conflicting fine-grained preferences under a single holistic criterion is substantial.
-We posit that this complexity incentivizes the model to resort to superficial cues like length bias as a shortcut for learning.
-For A2, the impact is more direct, as the uncorrected reward model inherently develops a bias for longer sequences.
-In both scenarios, the selection process inherits this length bias, which is then amplified during the final alignment phase, training a verbose model rather than one that prioritizes intrinsic sample quality.
+\ct{We also conduct ablation studies focusing on the effects of the hyperparameters $\rho$ and $\gamma$.
+The results are presented in Appendix~\ref{ap:ablation_on_hyper}.
+As the results indicate, \textbf{Our method exhibits stable performance across a reasonable range of values for both parameters}.
+However, extreme values lead to suboptimal results.
+For instance, $\rho=0$ removes the length penalty from the loss, while an excessively large $\rho$ gives this penalty excessive weight.
+Both extreme cases result in a degradation of performance.
+For $\gamma$, setting $\gamma=1$ (i.e., no quantile normalization) leaves the score distribution vulnerable to potential outliers.
+Conversely, an overly low $\gamma$ value risks blurring the distinctions between high-scoring samples.
+This analysis suggests that our method is robust to the settings of $\rho$ and $\gamma$, justifying our use of a fixed setting in all other experiments.}